DavidSchurer/GridGuesser/README.md

-# GridGuesser: A Multiplayer Grid-Based Guessing Game
+# GridGuesser: A Multiplayer Grid-Based Image Guessing Game

 **Developed By:** David Schurer

 ## Overview

+GridGuesser is a competitive, real-time multiplayer image guessing game where two players race to correctly identify hidden images.
+Each player is assigned a 10x10 tile grid that conceals a unique image from the same category as their opponent's.
+Players take turns revealing tiles on both grids to gradually uncover clues and guess the hidden image before their opponent.

-GridGuesser is an interactive, real-time multiplayer guessing game where players collaborate in game rooms to guess patterns, solve puzzles, and compete on a dynamic grid.
-The application features seamless multiplayer synchronization using WebSocket connections, AI-powered puzzle generation via Google's Generative AI, and persistent game state management.
-Built as a modern web application with a React.js frontend and a robust Express.js backend, GridGuesser delivers an engaging and responsive gaming experience across all devices.
+The game introduces strategic power-ups, competitive turn-based mechanics, and synchronized multiplayer gameplay using WebSockets.
+Built with modern React/Next.js frontend and a scalable Express.js backend, GridGuesser delivers a fast, responsive, and engaging multiplayer experience across devices.

 ## Live Website